rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: name

+      A short, human-readable name for the industry.

       :nullable: False
       :type: String

    .. db:field:: description

+      A field to store any descriptive information regarding the industry.

       :nullable: True
       :type: String

 .. db:table:: landing_pages

+   A page that is intended to be visited during the course of a test to be qualified as a failure.
+Visits to the landing page will increment the :db:field:`visits.count` field, while requests to non-landing pages will not.
+   A campaign may have one or more landing pages, and they are automatically identified from the Target URL when messages are sent.

    .. db:field:: id